 Biking is a popular Waterside pastime for good reason.
 The region has bike trails for both the whole family and experienced riders.
 Here are some highlights to pedal through this summer.

 South Bay Trail stretches from downtown Bellingham through beautiful Boulevard Park, across the Taylor Dock and into Fairhaven.
-Here you will discover the beauty of Bellingham and Fairhaven.
-It is a family friendly ride lending itself to breaks for park time and light shopping.
-You will also begin and end in places full of eateries, shops and activities for the whole family.
+Discover the beauty of that special place where Bellingham turns into Fairhaven.
+This is a family friendly ride lending itself to breaks for park time and light shopping.
+Visitors will also begin and end their ride in town centers full of eateries, shops and activities.
 For a map of this trail, visit cob.org/wp-content/uploads/South-Bay-Trail-Boulevard-Park.pdf.